mosets/docs/fields.md

  This Go button will be available beside Vanity URL's field of the back-end Edit Listing page to allow administrator a fast way to open the linked website.

  #### Enable nofollow attribute
- "nofollow" is an HTML attribute value used to instruct some search engines that a hyperlink should not influence the link target's ranking in the search engine's index.
-Enabling this parameter will append the nofollow attribute to all links created using Vanity URL field type.
+ `nofollow` is an HTML attribute value used to instruct some search engines that a hyperlink should not influence the link target's ranking in the search engine's index.
+Enabling this parameter will append the `nofollow` attribute to all links created using Vanity URL field type.

  #### Use GA tracking
  If your site uses Google Analytics, this option allows you to track outbound link through Vanity URL field.
 Please make sure you have Google Analytics running on your site and have the latest version of the tracking code before using this.